Current CMVic projects

 CMVic is proud to be a foundation partner of Make Music Day Australia.
 Held annually on 21 June, Make Music Day is part of the international Fête de la Musique, taking place in a thousand cities and places across 120 countries.
 The daylong, musical free-for-all, celebrates music in all its forms, encouraging people to band together and play in free public concerts in many different locations and online.
 Make Music Day is presented in Australia by the Australian Music Association and the NAMM Foundation.

 Conductors/singing leaders are the backbone and inspirational leaders of community singing groups.
 The best singing Leaders have a rare skill that encompasses professional artist, social worker, leader and administrator.
 The ongoing development and sustainability of singing programs are constrained by the limited number of such suitably skilled facilitators.
-CMVic is partnering with Creativity Australia to develop a singing leader development program to run over 12 months and include intensive Master Classes, workshops and mentoring.
+CMVic has partnered with Creativity Australia to develop a singing leader development program to run over 12 months and include intensive Master Classes, workshops and mentoring.
 It is the start of a plan to develop the community singing leaders so that more programs supporting disadvantage and community building can be established.
-The project will run in collaboration with Creativity Australia and has received grant funding from the R E Ross Trust.
-Applications for the Singing for Inclusion training course are now open here.
+The initial phase of the project ran in collaboration with Creativity Australia and received grant funding from the R E Ross Trust.